 The reason the difference between CX and UX is so important is the way UX informs CX.
 If your UX is subpar, it’s going to impact your overall CX.
 Think of UX as a foundation on which CX can flourish.
 If the foundation is cracked, crumbling and full of weeds, there’s no way the structure of CX can grow and withstand over time.

 Think of customer experience as big-picture thinking.
 It goes beyond product development, marketing, sales and customer success.
-It takes into account not only the product’s usability (the UX) but it the broader context of how the customer feels about the brand, including their interactions with customer service, marketing, and more.
+It takes into account not only the product’s usability (the UX) but the broader context of how the customer feels about the brand, including their interactions with customer service, marketing, and more.

 A strong UX enhances the overall CX by ensuring that each touchpoint is satisfying and contributes to a positive impression.
 By working together and sharing data and insights, both CX and UX teams can create unforgettable experiences that'll keep customers coming back and even recommend you to their friends, colleagues and peers.